-The senior product manager job title can mean a number of things in different industries and companies.
+The senior product manager job title can mean a lot of things in different industries and companies.
 Some companies may assign them the tasks of a product manager, while in other cases, senior product managers are at the top of the hierarchy.

 In this article, we’ll dive into what senior product managers do, their job description, and their roles & responsibilities.